Browsers, Devices & Traffic Sources

 The Searches tab shows how many of the people on your site right now have searched on popular search engines such as Google, Bing or Yahoo to find your site.
 The list shows the search engine they used, and is ordered by the number of searches made with each engine.

 Why do the searches all say Unknown Query?

 This is a problem that affects all analytics services including Google Analytics themselves.
 In 2013 Google changed the way they report keyword searches so that they are not available to analytics tools.

 This means it is impossible to recover the original search term used.
 It was essentially to stop very aggressive marketing companies from gaming the system.

 Businesses would try to manipulate all search terms so that their website would always be at the top of the list no matter what term you had actually searched for.
 This created a negative experience for all Google users as you could never actually find what you were looking for.
 Understandably they decided to stamp out the practice completely.
 Soon after most major search engines did the same.

 The Social tab is similar to the Sites tab, except it only shows websites that GoSquared regards as "social".
-Any visitors currently online who have found your website via Twitter, Facebook, Pinterest, Dribbble, Reddit, and similar sites and networks will contribute to this number.
+Any visitors currently online who have found your website via sites such as Facebook, Pinterest, Dribbble, Reddit, and similar sites and networks will contribute to this number.

 The Other tab shows you how many visitors are currently online from sources that do not fit into "Sites", "Search" or "Social" categories.
 These are visitors who have reached your site directly entering a URL, following an offline bookmark, or have come from a native application that has not set a referrer of any kind.